DiscoverTec/anExperiment/eberron-by-night/adventures/chapter-3.md

 <img src="https://raw.githubusercontent.com/DiscoverTec/anExperiment/main/eberron-by-night/images/other/dark-forest.jpg" style="width: 300px; float: right; margin: .5rem 0rem .5rem 2rem"/>

 The group meet up with Plavis, Keg, Tire, and other on the hunt.
-They see Thomas!!!
-But he has a big scar on his face.
+They see Thomas how now has a large scar on his face.
 Kotlin, Hurg, and Dane and some rando put their hands into a log and get scratched.
 Val and Lyria trick the hunters with mage hands and sneaky spells and do not get scratched.
-The hunt begins! and everyone runs off into the woods
+The hunt begins! and everyone runs off into the woods.

 Hurg starts shooting into the dark but actually takes down a boar!
 Plavis kills the boar but hears a crazy sounds and runs off again.
 The team enters an ongoing battle between wearwolfs and wearboars.
 Hurg continues to wildcard shoot at things hitting a wolf.
 Val, Kotlin, and Lyria group up and do their best to understand the situation lobbing flames and spells at the battle.
 Kotlin messages the creature to understand what is happening.
 Dane taunts and directly dues the boar who attacked poor rando guy.
 Dane is able to speaks with the wereboar.
 Lyria casts another hypnotic wave, the wolfs leverage their advantage killing a boar who turns into a now dead Blue the ranger!!